Los Angeles Central Library: Arson

 The library experienced two fires in 1986, one on April 29 and one on September 3, both due to arson.
-The April 29 arson fire “destroyed 20 percent of the central library collection and suspended service on the 5th Street building…The catastrophes came amid prolonged public debate concerning the future of the Goodhue building, which for years had been cited for major fire and safety hazards.”
+The April 29 arson fire "destroyed 20 percent of the central library collection" and came "amid prolonged public debate concerning the future of the Goodhue building, which for years had been cited for major fire and safety hazards".
 This fire was the catalyst for the renovation.
 Although the building was safely evacuated, its vintage construction precluded the ventilation of heat and smoke, and limited firefighter access.
 It took firefighters over seven hours to extinguish the fire and little fires continued to sprout for several days.
 Some 400,000 volumes—20 percent of the library's holdings—were destroyed, with significant water and smoke damage to 700,000 more.
 The estimated cost for replacing the 400,000 works lost was over $14 million.

 A second fire, on September 3 of the same year, destroyed the contents of the music department reading room.
-After the second it remained closed until 1993, when its renovation opened.
+After the second it remained closed until 1993, when its renovation was completed.